ajparsons/popchange/docs/faq.md

 ## Local storage

 It is important to have the files stored on the local hard disk.
 Otherwise the file writing time may be (massively) extended if writing to a network drive.
-E.g. 10000 seconds compared to 155.05 seconds for the sample data.
+For example, on my machine, writing to the network drive took 6208.91 seconds compared to 155.05 seconds writing locally for the sample data.